Army of Shadows: Critical reception

 On review aggregator website Rotten Tomatoes, the film has a 97% approval rating based on 76 reviews, with an average score of 8.6 out of 10; the site's "critics consensus" reads: "Originally made in 1969, this recently reissued classic is a masterful examination of the inner workings of the World War II resistance efforts."
 On Metacritic, the film has a weighted average score of 99 out of 100 based on 24 reviews, indicating "universal acclaim".

 Upon its 2006 release, Roger Ebert added Army of Shadows to his "Great Movies" list, writing: "This restored 35mm print, now in art theaters around the country, may be 37 years old, but it is the best foreign film of the year."

-Cinematographer Roger Deakins has called Army of Shadows one of his favorite films, as has director Lawrence Kasdan.
+Cinematographer Roger Deakins has added Army of Shadows in his favorite films list, describing it as a movie with "sense of mood and the sense of place" and "uncluttered", as has director Lawrence Kasdan.

 Home media

 In Europe, the British Film Institute released the film on Region 2 DVD in November 2006.
 It was released on Blu-ray as part of the StudioCanal Collection in 2013, with a bonus documentary and a booklet as special features.

 In the United States, the film was released by the Criterion Collection on both Region 1 DVD and Blu-ray in May 2007.
 This release was out of print by 2010 and re-issued in April 2020.